h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 H2O Flow sends commands to H2O as a sequence of executable cells.
 The cells can be modified, rearranged, or saved to a library.
 Each cell contains an input field that allows you to enter commands, define functions, call other functions, and access other cells or objects on the page.
 When you execute the cell, the output is a graphical object, which can be inspected to view additional details.

 While H2O Flow supports REST API, R scripts, and Coffeescript, no programming experience is required to run H2O Flow.
 You can click your way through any H2O operation without ever writing a single line of code.
 You can even disable the input cells to run H2O Flow using only the GUI.
 H2O Flow is designed to guide you every step of the way, by providing input prompts, interactive help, and example flows.

+##Introduction

+This guide will walk you through how to use H2O's web UI, H2O Flow.
+To view a demo video of H2O Flow, click <a href="https://www.youtube.com/watch?feature=player_embedded&v=wzeuFfbW7WE" target="_blank">here</a>.

 ---